DOI-USGS/cdi-software-tutorials-2025/git-basics/ex2-local-branch-and-commit.md

 ## Committing

-1. Create a new file and add it to staging.
+Step 1.
+Create a new file and add it to staging.
 Check the status of your working directory as you go

 <details><summary>Solution</summary>